Cloth Pad FAQs

 Where are JuJu cloth pads made?

-JuJu cloth pads and pantyliners are lovingly handmade in Korea where Korean Employment & Labor Laws and Regulations protect workers from being overworked and ensure they earn a descent living wage.
+JuJu pure cotton cloth pads and the natural coloured cloth pads are handmade in Korea where Korean Employment & Labor Laws and Regulations protect workers from being overworked and ensure they earn a descent living wage.